Fighting

 Special Tables Physical Training 1914

-This booklet has supplementary tables for the Manual of Physical Health, where the author goes into detail about subjects they felt had been left out of the original.
-These tables were meant to be a guide for superintendents and instructors as they put together the recruits' training schedule.
+This booklet has supplementary tables for the Manual of Physical Health, adding detail about subjects that had been left out of the original.
+These tables were meant to be a guide for superintendents and instructors in setting the recruits' training schedule.
 The booklet also includes illustrated diagrams to ensure proper form.

 Platoon No. 8 Soldier Information Forms